jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   b.
 KDE, GNOME, E17, GNUSTEP
   c.
 KDE, GNOME, X, LXDE
   d.
 KDE, GNOME, Xfce, LXDE
 12)	What is the name of the windowing toolkit that KDE uses?
-(Two letters)

-13)	What is the name of the windowing toolkit that GNOME uses? (just 3 letters, no plus sign)
+13)	What is the name of the windowing toolkit that GNOME uses?

 14)	What is the name of the founder of the GNOME project?